Janeyin600/Sensitivity/README.md

 # Sensitivity Analysis

-Compute the analytical first-order derivatives of binding free energy with respect to GAFF van der Waals parameters
+A Python version of the sensitivity Analysis approach, which computes the analytical first-order derivatives of standard chemical potential with respect to GAFF van der Waals parameters.